electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 ![bilde](batterycasing.jpg "95kWh battery pack")

-The diagram below shows how the e-tron 50 / e-tron sportback 50 has fewer modules.
+The diagram below shows how the e-tron 50 / e-tron Sportback 50 has fewer modules.

 Sophisticated measures have been taken to protect the high-voltage battery of the Audi etron.
 A strong enclosing frame of cast aluminum nodes and extruded sections, plus an aluminum plate 3.5 millimeters (0.1 in) thick protect against damage from accidents or curbs.
 Inside, a framework-like aluminum structure reinforces the battery system.
 Also comprised of extruded sections, it holds the cell modules like a typecase.